The following essay was submitted to the Wharton MBA program by our client. The client was accepted to the program.

 After fulfilling this career goal, I intend to follow the growing trend of successful executives who moved to the public service sector.
 My plan is to become a senior manager in the Prime Minister’s Office.

-While considering studying for a PhD, I worked as a part time an Internal Consultant of 5 Project Leaders.
-I then became an Entrepreneur in Residence (EIR) in Precede, an entrepreneurship and investment firm, in hope to learn more about becoming an entrepreneur.
-Working in Precede, I matured in my understanding.
-I realized I still lack some Finance, Marketing and General Management foundations, which an MBA will enable me to develop.
+While considering studying for a Ph.D., I worked as a part-time Internal Consultant of 5 Project Leaders.
+I then became an Entrepreneur in Residence (EIR) in an entrepreneurship and investment firm, in the hope to learn more about becoming an entrepreneur.
+I realized I still lack some Finance, Marketing, and General Management foundations, which an MBA will enable me to develop.

-In a world which is growing ever flatter, I find international exposure and experience important for the global company I wish to found.
+In a world that is growing ever flatter, I find international exposure and experience important for the global company I wish to found.
 The Multinational Management major courses, such as Global Strategic Management, and participation in the Global Immersion Program will prove valuable in helping me understand other cultures which will be important when penetrating new markets.
-This international exposure will improve my ability to establish contacts with other nations, hence supporting my longer term career goal of rejoining the PMO.
+This international exposure will improve my ability to establish contacts with other nations, hence supporting my longer-term career goal of rejoining the PMO.

 Wharton’s mindset and student body imply numerous benefits.
-The exciting opportunity to participate in school’s management would contribute to the fruitful interaction between students and faculty.
+The exciting opportunity to participate in school management would contribute to the fruitful interaction between students and faculty.
 I plan to take part in the leadership development activities and the various student clubs to create strong friendships.
-These connections, combined with the great global alumni community, can be especially relevant as an eco system for the company I plan to start and for recruiting its management backbone.
+These connections, combined with the great global alumni community, can be especially relevant as an ecosystem for the company I plan to start and for recruiting its management backbone.